 If you are visiting Canada in the winter and Banff is one of your planned stops, then you have to set aside some time to go ice skating in Banff!
-There is truly nothing more picturesque than the mountains of Banff National Park, and one of the best ways to enjoy this amazing scenery is hitting the ice and going skating.
+There is truly nothing more picturesque than the mountains of Banff National Park, and one of the best ways to enjoy this amazing scenery is by hitting the ice and going skating.
 Read on for 12 of the best places to go ice skating in Banff!

 *Please be careful when skating, ice thickness can vary over the course of the winter!
 Always skate with caution and check the ice for thickness before skating*

 Now you can’t read a blog post about Banff and not have it mention Lake Louise.
 Lake Louise is one of the most famous places in Banff, and it is also the perfect place to ice skate!
 Because of its popularity though there are definitely busy times – visit in the early morning or late evening to avoid crowds, and if possible do not visit on the weekend.

 2. GAP LAKE

 Gap Lake is a popular choice among locals for wild skating.
 It is closer to the Town of Canmore than the Town of Banff, but close enough that you can still enjoy a good chunk of time skating and taking in the views the mountains have to offer.

 3. ABRAHAM LAKE

 Abraham Lake isn’t technically in Banff, but I wanted to mention it because it is such an incredible spot to skate in the mountains!
 Abraham Lake is famous for the methane bubbles that form below the surface, making the ice super cool and great for taking pictures.

 Abraham Lake is a 2 hour drive from the town of Banff.

 Two Jack Lake is an awesome place to skate in Banff!
 The lake is pretty big which means it doesn’t get too crowded (usually).
 There’s a mountain view no matter which direction you look in, which is incredible!!